OstbornTV/terms-of-service/terms_of-service.md

-[OsbornTV] TERMS OF SERVICE
+[OstbornTV] TERMS OF SERVICE
-Last Updated: [10.Spetember.2022]
+Last Updated: [25.November.2023]

 These terms of service ("Terms") apply to your access and use of [All my Service and Data] (the "Service").
 Please read them carefully.

 Accepting these Terms
 If you access or use the Service, it means you agree to be bound by all of the terms below.
 So, before you use the Service, please read all of the terms.
 If you don't agree to all of the terms below, please do not use the Service.
-Also, if a term does not make sense to you, please let us know by e-mailing [support@osborntv.de].
+Also, if a term does not make sense to you, please let us know by e-mailing [support@ostborntv.de].

 Changes to these Terms
 We reserve the right to modify these Terms at any time.
 For instance, we may need to change these Terms if we come out with a new feature or for some other reason.